pttrnco/silhouette/README.md

 #### Dynamic user data for your static sites.

-If you&rsquo;ve ever wanted to add a sprinkle of user data do your static sites, Silhouette is for you.
+If you&rsquo;ve ever wanted to add a sprinkle of user data to your static sites, Silhouette is for you.

 ### Installation